avvon/CookieTracker/README.md

 you want to take the coordinates on the top left of the cookie display, while being above the unit<br>
 if this doesn't work just play around with it for a little and eventually it will work<br><br>

-side note: everything should be run through windows cmd unless you have a different way you would like to run them
+side note: on windows everything should be run through windows cmd unless you have a different way you would like to run them